perpetualgrimace/mountainsize/src/routes/releases/plinksticity.md

 This is the oldest recording that I engineered which I’m still proud of.

-Ambushed was a group of talented dudes I was lucky enough to be a part of in the mid 2010s in Boston, MA.
+Ambushed was a group of talented dudes I was lucky enough to be a part of in the mid 2010s in Boston MA.
 We demoed out two EPs, but the band imploded before we fished the latter.

 In 2018, I revisited those recordings and this was the result.
 I tracked live drums, reamped guitars, and remixed all of released and unreleased material, then released it as one album.